 There are some undergraduate courses of interest to some master’s students and in which they can enroll when seats are available (ask instructor), but these courses are not eligible to be included in the M.S. degree requirement:

-- Math 3160: Mathematical Probability (3 F S) – probability for undergraduates
+- Math 3160: Mathematical Probability (3 F S) – Probability for undergraduates – connection to Exam P

 - Math 3550: Programming For Actuaries (3 F S)

 - Acct 2001: Principles of Financial Accounting – anticipated credit for Accounting VEE – enroll directly no permissions

 - Econ 1200: Principles of Economics – Intensive (4 F S) – credit for Microeconomics VEE and Macroeconomics VEE – enroll directly, no permissions needed

 - Econ 1201 or Econ 2201: (3 F S) – credit for Microeconomics VEE – enroll directly no permissions

 - Econ 1202 or Econ 2202: (3 F) – credit for Macroeconomics VEE – enroll directly no permissions

 In order to graduate with a master’s degree, two of the mathematics department’s preliminary Ph.D. qualifying examinations must be passed (administered each year in August and January).
 Alternatively, passing grades on two exams of the Society of Actuaries or the Casualty Actuarial Society provide a waiver to the department qualifying examinations and is the preferred method to meet this requirement.